-Petrol, Diesel Price Today Announced: Check Fuel Rates In Delhi, Mumbai, Other Cities
+Petrol, Diesel Price Today Announced: Check Fuel Rates in Delhi, Mumbai, Other Cities

-Petrol and diesel prices in India remain unchanged on Tuesday, August 2.
-It has been over two months since fuel rates across the country have witnessed a change.
-After the rate for Domestic LPG cylinder was increased last month, it was speculated that the government will also hike the fuel prices.
-Ever since the beginning of this year, the fluctuation in the petrol and diesel prices was becoming a cause of concern for common people.
-However, in May, the central government slashed the excise duty on petrol and diesel in the country.
-Because of this, the price of petrol fell by Rs 8 per litre and diesel price fell by Rs 6 per litre across the country.

-As fuel prices are determined by a variety of factors, they are regularly revised in India by public sector Oil Marketing Companies (OMCs).
-The prices of petrol and diesel differ from state to state as the retail price is finalised after adding local taxes, VAT (Value Added Tax), freight charges, and so on.
+The petrol and diesel prices remain steady on August 06.
+Since May 21, the rates have remained unchanged after the Central Government cut down the Excise Duty on fuel prices.
+The petrol price was deducted by Rs 8 per litre and diesel came down by Rs 6 per litre.
+Last month, the Maharashtra government reduced the Value Added Tax (VAT) on petrol and diesel by Rs 5 and Rs 3 per litre, respectively.

+Even after a reduction in prices by the Centre, many states still observe sky-rocketing prices with petrol selling at more than Rs 100 per litre.
+Except for a few cities like Delhi, and Bengaluru, the diesel prices in major cities remain above Rs 90 per litre.
+With the hike in fuel rates, middle-class families continue to face financial hardship.

-On August 2, the cost of petrol in Delhi is Rs 96.72 per litre, while the diesel rate is Rs 89.62 per litre in the national capital.
-In Mumbai, petrol and diesel prices are still high at Rs 106.31 per litre and Rs 94.27 per litre respectively, despite price cuts last month.
-While in Kolkata, petrol is selling at Rs 106.03 per litre and diesel price is at Rs 92.76 per litre.
-In Chennai, the cost of petrol and diesel are Rs 102.63 and Rs 94.24 per litre, respectively.
+According to Oil Marketing Companies (OMCs), on August 06, in Delhi, the petrol price stands firm at Rs 96.72 per litre and the diesel rate is Rs 89.62 per litre.
+The revised petrol and diesel price in Mumbai are Rs 106.35 per litre and Rs 94.28 per litre, respectively.
+In Kolkata, petrol is at Rs 106.03 per litre and diesel is sold at the rate of Rs 92.76 per litre.
+The costs of petrol and diesel are Rs 102.63 and Rs 94.24 per litre, respectively in Chennai.

+Viewing the fuel rates, currently, among the four metropolitan cities, the prices are the highest in Mumbai.
+Fuel rates vary across the country due to local taxes, VAT, freight charges, and so on.
+OMCs, revise the fuel rates daily, considering factors like crude oil prices in the international markets and the rupee-dollar exchange rates.

-Check out fuel rates in major cities including Delhi, Mumbai and others on August 2, 2022:
+Check out fuel rates in Delhi, Mumbai and others on August 05, 2022:

 Delhi